kangli914/pycharm/README.md

 - Generator are ordinary functions defined using yield instead of return.
 When called, a generator function returns a __generator__ object, which is a kind of __iterator__ - it has a next() method.
 When you call next(), the next value yielded by the generator function is

+- Gnerator is another way of creating iterators. __It uses a function rather than a separate class__

+- Generates the backgroup code for the iter() and next() methods

+- Uses a special statement called yeild which saves the state of the generator and set a resume point for when next() is called again.

 - Generator vs Return:

   Like the return statement, the yield statement commands the function to send back a value to the caller